aditimayareddy/ameshousing/README.md

 ## Code
 * The code for this project is split across the following notebooks as follows:
-  * `I. EDA & Cleaning` contains linear regression, elastic-net, interest rate, and backpropagation files
+  * `I. EDA & Cleaning` contains data cleaning, and exploratory analysis
   * `II.
-Feature Engineering & Preprocessing` contains tree-based and SVR files
+Feature Engineering & Preprocessing` contains feature engineering, preprocessing, Lasso Regression code
   * `III.
-Modeling & Evaluation` contains data cleaning, feature engineering, school district generation, and linear regression files
+Modeling & Evaluation` contains model fitting and evaluation code
-  * `helper_module` contains time series files
+  * `helper_module` contains functions to help with EDA and model evaluation
-  * All of the above contain EDA as well
 * Data (provided and generated) is in `data`
 * Figures for presentation are in `figures`